Team-Swamp/conventions/README.md

 ------
 ### Namespaces
 The namespace name is written in PascalCasing.
-The lines in the namespaces should should not exstend a col of 120.
+The lines in the namespaces should should not exstend a chracter count of 120.
-Every class, scriptableObject and struct (if separate) needs to be inside of a namespace.
+Every class, scriptableObject and struct needs to be inside of a namespace.
 ```cs
 namespace ExampleNamespace
 {